percona/portal-doc/docs/checks.md

 As soon as you connect your PMM instance to Percona Platform, has access to additional checks, available only for Registered PMM instances.

 If you are a Percona customer with a Percona Customer Portal account, you also get access to Paid checks, which offer more advanced database health information.
-​

 ## Checks results

 The checks can be executed manually or automatically.
+Manual checks can be executed individually, or all together.
-By default, PMM runs automatic checks every 24 hours.

-You can configure this interval in **PMM > Advanced Settings > Execution intervals**.
-Here you can label each check individually as **Standard**, **Rare** or **Frequent** and also specify the time interval for each category.
+Automatic checks run every 24 hours by default.
+You can configure this interval in **PMM > Advanced Settings > Execution intervals** by changing the label interval for each check, or by changing the default intervals to custom ones:

+-  **Standard**- 24 hours
+-  **Rare** - 78 hours
+-  **Frequent** - 4 hours

 The results are sent to PMM Server where you can review any failed checks on the **Home Dashboard > Failed Advisor Checks** panel.
 The summary count of failed checks is classified as <b style="color:#e02f44;">Critical</b>, <b style="color:#e36526;">Major</b> and <b style="color:#5794f2;">Trivial</b>: